radiantearth/stac-spec/collection-spec/collection-spec.md

 An Item Asset Object defined at the Collection level is nearly the same as the [Asset Object in Items](../item-spec/item-spec.md#asset-object), except for two differences.
-The `href` field is not required, because Collections don't point to any data by themselves, but at least two other fields must be present.
+The `href` field is not required, because Item Asset Definitions don't point to any data by themselves, but at least two other fields must be present.

 ### Extent Object